kdbanman/macros/doc/gameroom.md

 ### WS Gameroom Connection

 - client ws:// connection to existing /play/<game_id> url is:
-    - connected to gameroom in non-full setup phase
+    - connected to gameroom if non-full
-        - client must reach current setup configuration
+        - client must agree with game state hash
-    - denied connection to gameroom in full setup or run phase
+    - denied connection to gameroom if running (full -> running) or if game state hash does not agree
-        - diverted to live /watch/<game_id> if possible

-#TODO

-**TODO iteratively change and separate what's below into state tree, state descriptions**
+        - XXX or if client session does not match a current disconnect slot?

 ## Gameroom States

-- setup
-    - not full
-    - full
+- waiting
-- run
+- started
     - running
+        - TODO: substates based on receipt, process, broadcast cycle
     - lagging
+    - vacancy

-### Setup State
+### Waiting

-- gameengine setup commands are received async from clients and pushed out
-    - first-come-first-served semantics are fine for setup stage
-    - setup configuration is allowed before all players have joined
-    - full configuration state is sent and broadcast with every change
-        - relatively infrequent, so redundancy and data weight is ok
-    NOTE: cannot just use setup commands, need full state.  players joining after some configuration is performed would need all commands in order.  just keep setup configuration minimal.
+- not full - number of expected players does not equal number of connected players
-- server waits for all players to commit readiness
+- server waiting for all (state-agreeing) players to commit readiness by connecting
-- final state from setup phase represents the seed for running state

-## Client Side Model Comparison

-- pass allbacks to render(), stateMutator(command) after they are defined
-- expose command gatherer function for use within render()
+### Started

+- set of connected players equal reaches expected number
+- sessions locked - different players may not join in the event of a disconnect
+    - XXX hard to imagine how a fresh player could get current game state to join after a disconnect, but maybe this isn't a necessary thing?

+#### Running

+- lock-step sync, expected behaviour

+TODO: substates based on receipt, process, broadcast cycle

+#### Lagging

+- certain threshold since command receipt from 1+ players

+#### Vacancy

+- 1+ players disconnected

 ## Command Packets

+### From Client

 Command packets include timing control data (latency, framerate), gamestate checksum, and a body for actual game commands.

-For timing control, read the AoE article.
+TODO: JSON model

+### From Server

+Server packets include a commandID (newStateID), player ID, processed timing control data, and the game command body.

+TODO: JSON model